 But He can move mountains – literal mountains – with the smallest seed of belief.

-We too often get caught up in the small, minor details, forgetting what it’s all really about and why we’re even here, but God never forgets.
+We often get stuck in the small, minor details, forgetting what it’s all really about and why we’re even here, but God never forgets.

-And He changes lives, completely and for eternity, for those who love Him, trust, and surrender their lives to Him.
+And He changes lives, completely and for eternity, for those who love, trust, and surrender their lives to Him.

-Mom, you loved videos of babies and animals and birds . . . and pictures of Alaska and all kinds of beautiful landscapes.
+Mom, you loved videos of babies and animals and birds . . . and pictures of Alaska and beautiful landscapes.
 I think it’s because your heart craved innocence and goodness, peace and purity, kindness and beauty.

 We’ll never forget your face.

 And we’ll see you soon.

 John 11:25 (ESV) Jesus said to her, “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live,”